FirelyTeam/firely-validator-api/README.md

 ## Contributing ##
 We are welcoming contributions!

 If you want to participate in this project, we're using [Git Flow][nvie] for our branch management.
-Please submit PRs on [GitHub][github] with changes against the `develop` branche.
+Please submit PRs on [GitHub][github] with changes against the `develop` branch.

 [validator-docu]: https://docs.fire.ly/projects/Firely-NET-SDK/en/latest/validation/profile-validation.html#